vstadnytskyi/github-practice-template/docs/source/introduction.rst

 ============

-This repository was created to provide practical experience with github, git, Travis-ci, etc.
+This repository was created to provide practical tutorial on how to use github, git, Travis-ci, etc. Please see, next sections for details.